SpringRole/sv-us-docs/source/index.html.md

 This API gives the count of the total adverse actions that are/have been:

-* closed -- the employee's response has been accepted or rejected and the verification is completed.
+* closed -- the candidate's response has been accepted or rejected and the verification is completed.
-* pending -- the employee is to be informed of the issue; or the employee's response is to be received.
+* pending -- the candidate is to be informed of the issue; or the candidate's response is to be received.
-* being reviewed -- the employee's response is being reviewed.
+* being reviewed -- the candidate's response is being reviewed.
-* sent a notice -- the employee has been informed of an issue with their verification.
+* sent a notice -- the candidate has been informed of an issue with their verification.
-* taken a final call on -- a decision has been taken by the company on the adverse action and is to be informed to the employee.
+* taken a final call on -- a decision has been taken by the company on the adverse action and is to be informed to the candidate.

 ## Get Company Adverse Actions